GlobalCitizenshipFoundation/global-gateway/AI_RULES.md

 This document outlines the technology stack and specific library usage guidelines for this Next.js application.
 Adhering to these rules will help maintain consistency, improve collaboration, and ensure the AI assistant can effectively understand and modify the codebase.

+## Product Requirement Document VERY <!IMPORTANT!>

+As you execute the plan strictly follow:

+1. Please refer to the 'PRD.md' file for Product Requirements.

+2. Refer to the 'VIS.md' file For Vertical Implementation Strategy.

+To accelerate development, you may reference the features from @Global Gateway App 3.0, but do not copy code directly (as it may be corrupt or error-prone).
+Instead, use it only as a functional benchmark.

+3. Provide a short summary of what you have done and what you intend to do next at the end of  every execution.
+This would allow me to correct you before you proceeding or ask you to keep going.

+4. After implementing every vertical successfully please document it in 'docs.md' file according to the predefined conventions.
+Remember you don't need to repeat info that already exists in project files, rather describe the implementation--and point to the file where the implementation can be found--so that it can be referenced by human.

+5. Log errors should be documented in the 'errors.md' file and not in the 'docs.md' file.
+You will have to refer to the errors file when asked.

+6. You do not have permission to edit, modify, or delete any aspect of AI_RULES.md' or 'PRD.md' files.

+## Design

+Strictly enforce achieving full Material Design 3 specifications and compliance going beyond just using the base components.
+Therefore involve the below but not limited to:

+Dynamic Color Theming: Implementing a system where colors adapt based on a primary seed color, generating a full palette of tonal colors.
+Specific Elevation and Shape: Applying precise shadow depths and corner radii as defined by M3 specifications.
+Typography: Using M3's defined type scale (e.g., display, headline, title, body, label with specific sizes and weights).
+Motion: Incorporating M3-specific animations and transitions.

+Refer toM3Design.md to strictly enforce Material Design 3 Specifications.

 ## Tech Stack Overview

 The application is built using the following core technologies: